Andras-vajda/A-titolo-provvisorio/Steiner/C/readme.md

 # C Implementation for Steiner Triple Systems

-This directory contains the C implementation of the Steiner Triple Systems (STS) generator using the Heffter-Peltesohn method.
+This directory contains the C implementation of the Steiner Triple Systems (STS) generator using the Heffter-Peltesohn method, along with supplementary utilities for combinatorial designs.

 ## Files

 - **STSC_LUT.c**: Standalone implementation of the STS generator using precomputed difference triples
 - **STSC_gen.c**: Core implementation for the STSC_gen executable, which serves as the main entry point for the STS generator
 - **STSC.c**: Core library implementation of the STS generation functions
+- **STSC_mode.c**: Implementation of the different operating modes (interactive, batch, test)
+- **STSC_UI.c**: User interface and I/O handling functions
+- **QLCI.c**: Utility for generating Commutative Idempotent Latin Squares (QLCI), an essential component in constructing some types of design combinatorics

 ## STSC_LUT.c